-This product is designed to decode the black box that surrounds Asset Liability Management and Basel III Liquidity Framework Reporting.
+We have designed this product to decode the black box that surrounds Asset Liability Management and Basel III Liquidity Framework Reporting.
 The ILAAP, ALM, LCR, NSFR report validator is an EXCEL spreadsheet that takes in the financial statement/ balance sheet data as input and then transparently shows the calculations and generates output for the following 10 reports:

 Asset Liability Management (ALM)

 - Rate Sensitive Gap

 - Cost to Close

 - Fall in Market Value of Equity (MVE)

 - Balance Sheet Duration

 Two reports that are key reforms of Basel III liquidity framework to promote a more resilient banking sector: